Killing of Jocelyn Nungaray: Court proceedings

 Houston mayor John Whitmire had wanted both defendants to be held without bail indefinitely; on June 24, bond was set at $10 million for Peña.
 In the bail hearing on June 23, Harris County district attorney Kim Ogg stated that Peña had told police that he had kissed the victim, but that Martínez-Rangel was responsible for the murder and assault.
 Martínez-Rangel appeared in court the next day, and admitted to tying the victim's legs together and ordering Peña to throw her into a nearby creek.
 Both men were scheduled for a September 2024 return date to court.

 Ogg stated that the two suspects were not eligible for the death sentence under Texas law based on the victim's age (as Nungaray was older than 10 years of age); however, if it was found that Nungaray was kidnapped or raped, both would be eligible for the death sentence.
 In September 2024, the suspects were charged with kidnapping and aggravated sexual assault of Nungaray.
 On December 13, 2024, Ogg filed official notice to seek the death penalty for both defendants.

 Reactions

 Texas governor Greg Abbott called for the death penalty for the two accused.
-Presidential candidate Donald Trump blamed his political rival Joe Biden for Nungaray's death, claiming that the incumbent's immigration policy had led to her death.
+Presidential candidate and then-former president Donald Trump blamed his political rival and sitting president Joe Biden for Nungaray's death, claiming that the incumbent's immigration policy had led to her death.
 The Biden administration expressed their condolences to the Nungaray family.
 Secretary of Homeland Security Alejandro Mayorkas stated that the murderers of Nungaray would be held accountable.
 Nungaray was indirectly mentioned by Trump in the first 2024 presidential debate against Biden on June 27.
 Her funeral was held on the same day.
 Houston businessman Jim McIngvale paid for Jocelyn's funeral.

 Lieutenant Governor of Texas Dan Patrick announced that he would introduce a law to block bail for capital murder suspects, named "Jocelyn's Law".
 Texas Senator Ted Cruz announced the "Justice for Jocelyn" act in July 2024 that would introduce harsher measures against illegal immigrants.
 Cruz mentioned Nungaray by name at his 2024 Republican National Convention speech on July 17.

-Trump, who later that year won reelection, mentioned Nungaray in his March 4, 2025 address to a joint session of Congress.
+Trump, who later that year won reelection, mentioned Nungaray in his March 4, 2025, address to a joint session of Congress.
 During the address, after introducing her mother, he announced an executive order (14229) renaming the Anahuac National Wildlife Refuge to the Jocelyn Nungaray National Wildlife Refuge in her memory.
 Trump also mentioned her love for nature when renaming the refuge.
+While addressing the January 2026 United States strikes in Venezuela, which resulted in the capture of Venezuelan President Nicolás Maduro, President Trump cited the murder of Nungaray as a rationale for capturing Maduro.
+He stated, without evidence, that the crime was committed by the Venezuelan gang Tren de Aragua, claiming the group had been "sent by Maduro to terrorize our people".